 For the last few years we have seen consistent demand for Office Support professionals who possess strong customer service and sales order processing skills.
 In this area, hiring companies expect stability so want to see applicants who have proved themselves and have stayed in roles for a fairly long time.
 When it comes to Human Resources, it is crucial for professionals to have the relevant level of CIPD qualification in relation to the role they are applying for - any mismatch in this will instantly put you below numerous other applicants.

 As previously mentioned, there has been an influx of demand for Digital and E-commerce experience coming from organisations hiring Marketing & Communications professionals; in many cases, hiring managers are being industry specific.
-There is a shortage within these skill sets and we would suggest candidates upskill in these areas to increase their marketability.
+There is a shortage within these skill sets and we would suggest candidates upskill in these areas to increase their marketability in order to successfully be hired into marketing executive jobs.

 The best thing a job seeker can do over the summer is to stay patient!
 Processes will inevitably take longer so don’t get frustrated if you don’t hear back about any ongoing applications.
 It’s important to keep in touch with your recruiter so they can relay your commitment to the hiring manager.